Vidarbha movement: Post merger developments

 Following the merger, the winter assembly session convenes routinely in Nagpur.
 Notably, the session does not span the full six weeks as stipulated in the "Nagpur Pact".
 Furthermore, despite its intended focus on Vidarbha-related matters, the session operates akin to a standard Maharashtra state assembly session by addressing a wide array of issues.
 Allegations of insufficient development in the Vidarbha region within the context of the unified Maharashtra state have sparked renewed appeals for more balanced development across all regions of the state.

 Under these circumstances, the Maharashtra Government appointed a committee, to study regional imbalances in Maharashtra.
 The committee found that:

-"The failure to report to the state assembly every year in terms of the Nagpur Agreement, has been a serious lapse on the part of the state Government.
+"The failure to report to the state assembly every year in terms of the Nagpur Pact, has been a serious lapse on the part of the state Government.
 If a report had been made to state legislature, as per the Nagpur Agreement, the matter would have received sustained attention.
 In the circumstances this did not happen."

 Political groups associated with the movement

-A staunch Vidarbhite Madhav Shrihari Aney won the Nagpur loksabha seat in 1962, on separate Vidarbha state agenda as an independent candidate.
+A staunch Vidarbhite Madhav Shrihari Aney won the Nagpur Lok Sabha constituency in 1962, on separate Vidarbha state agenda as an independent candidate.

-Raje Vishveswarrao won Chandrapur loksabha seat in 1977, on separate Vidarbha agenda.
+Raje Vishveshvar Rao won Chandrapur Lok Sabha constituency in 1977, on separate Vidarbha agenda.

-Mr Jambuwantrao Dhote won, Nagpur loksabha seat in 1971, as a Forward Bloc candidate, with a clear separate Vidarbha state agenda.
-Vidarbha Janata Congress was founded by Mr Jambuwantrao Dhote, on 9 September 2002 for the separate Vidarbha state.
+Jambuwantrao Dhote won, Nagpur Lok Sabha constituency in 1971, as a All India Forward Bloc candidate, with a clear separate Vidarbha state agenda.
+Vidarbha Janata Congress was founded by Jambuwantrao Dhote, on 9 September 2002 for the separate Vidarbha state.

-Former central cabinet ministers of congress party, Vasant Sathe and N. K. P. Salve, formed the Vidarbha Rajya Nirman Congress in 2003, with a clear separate Vidarbha-state agenda.
+Former central cabinet ministers of Indian National Congress, Vasant Sathe and N. K. P. Salve, formed the Vidarbha Rajya Nirman Congress in 2003, with a clear separate Vidarbha-state agenda.

-Former member of parliament from Nagpur, Banawarilal Purohit floated the Vidarbha Rajya Party in 2004, just before the loksabha elections, with a clear agenda of the separate Vidarbha state.
+Former member of parliament from Nagpur, Banwarilal Purohit floated the Vidarbha Rajya Party in 2004, just before the loksabha elections, with a clear agenda of the separate Vidarbha state.

 After declaration of the separate Telangana state by central Government on 9 December 2009, all these and more than 65 other organizations have joined, demanding the separate Vidarbha state.
 This umbrella group is known as Vidarbha Rajya Sangram Samitee.

 Most prominent amongst this group is the Bharatiya Janata Party, which is committed to the cause of the separate Vidarbha state, as per its national manifesto.
-Bharipa Bahujan Mahasangh (BBM) leader Prakash Ambedkar, Nationalist Congress Party (NCP), Bahujan Samaj Party (BSP), Samajwadi Party (SP), all the factions of Republican Party of India (RPI) have pledged full support to the separate Vidarbha-state movement.
+Bharipa Bahujan Mahasangh leader Prakash Yashwant Ambedkar, Nationalist Congress Party, Bahujan Samaj Party (BSP), Samajwadi Party (SP), all the factions of Republican Party of India (RPI) have pledged full support to the separate Vidarbha-state movement.

 During 2014 Maharashtra Assembly elections, as per some news-reports statehood for Vidarbha became a non-issue and the Vidarbha Rajya Andolan Samiti (VJAS) had appealed to the people of Vidarbha to opt for NOTA (None of the above) option in this election, as no party was raising the issue of a separate Vidarbha State.